Julius Indongo

 Julius Munyelele Indongo (born 12 February 1983) is a Namibian professional boxer.
-He is a former unified light-welterweight world champion, having held the WBA (Unified), IBF, and IBO titles between 2016 and 2017.
+He is a former light-welterweight world champion, having held the WBA (Regular), IBF, and IBO titles between 2016 and 2017.
 As an amateur, Indongo represented Namibia at the 2008 Olympics, reaching the first round of the lightweight bracket.

 Amateur career

 Indongo first took up boxing at the age of 17.
 In 2002, he won the amateur Namibian National Championships and he appeared poised for success.
 However, Indongo was struck by tuberculosis, which interrupted his career for 2 years.
 After recovering, Indongo qualified to represent his country in the 2008 Olympics.
 Right before his first fight, Indongo broke his right hand.
 He decided to fight regardless but was easily outpointed by Anthony Little.

 Professional career

 Early career

 Indongo debuted professionally at the age of 25, on 25 July 2009, with a points decision (PTS) win over Pohamba Mandume.
 After winning his first six fights, he won his first regional title, the Namibian lightweight title, by defeating Samuel Kapapu, and retained it against Peter Malakia.

 After improving to 14 consecutive wins, he won the WBO Africa light-welterweight title in October 2012 via victory over James Onyango.
 Indongo went on to make six successful defenses of that title between 2014 and 2016.
 Indongo was a late bloomer on the world stage, with his first world title fight taking place when he was 33.
 His trainer, Nestor Tobias, stated that he often needed to be more aggressive and "deliver the killer punch".